Gr3yR0n1n/sublime-text-settings/Packages/Seti_UI/README.md

 - Everything else is basically the same as the original except for a couple of UI colors.

 ## Issue A Ticket

- 1. what version of ST are you using ? (nothing lower than 3062);
+1. what version of ST are you using ? (nothing lower than 3062).

- 2. have you restarted ST after you installed the theme ?
+2. have you restarted ST after you installed the theme ?.

- 3. if you still have bad render ,have you removed the cache folder ? (found right next to the packages folder)
+3. if you still have bad render ,have you removed the cache folder ? (found right next to the packages folder).

- 4. have you copied the files from the "Ext" folder to your User folder ?
+4. have you copied the files from the "Ext" folder to your User folder ?.